niknahadb/starship/README.md

-# 🚀 Starship Game
+# Starship Game

-I built a fast-paced space shooter game built to get better at GoLang and have fun along the way.
+I wanted to brush up on my Go skills so I built a fast-paced space shooter game that gets progressively more challenging.

-Navigate your starship through meteor storms and see how long you can survive.

-## 🎮 Play Online

 **[Play the game here!](https://niknahadb.github.io/starship)**

-## 🎯 How to Play
+## How to Play

 - **↑/↓ Arrow Keys**: Thrust forward/backward
 - **←/→ Arrow Keys**: Rotate your ship